Colleen Ballinger: Personal life

-Ballinger moved to New York City in 2010 to follow performing opportunities, but she returned to the West coast in 2012 when she realized that, to maximize her YouTube audience, she needed to collaborate with the community of YouTubers based in Los Angeles.
+Ballinger moved to New York City in 2010 to pursue performing opportunities but returned to the West Coast of the United States in 2012 to maximize her YouTube audience by collaborating with more YouTubers, many of whom were based in Los Angeles.
 In July 2015, after several years of dating, Ballinger and Joshua Evans wed in California.
 In September 2016, Ballinger and Evans announced in separate YouTube videos that they were divorcing.

 Ballinger met actor Erik Stocklin in 2016 when she cast him to play Miranda's love interest, Patrick, in Haters Back Off.
 The couple began dating by early 2018 and married later the same year.
-The couple have three children: a boy, Flynn Timothy Stocklin, born on December 10, 2018, and a twin girl and boy, Maisy Joanne and Wesley Koy Stocklin, born on November 6, 2021.

-Philanthropy

-Since 2015, Ballinger has conducted an annual fundraiser to benefit children with cancer and their families on or around her birthday, November 21.
-Using her YouTube channel and GoFundMe or similar sites, she has collected donations and sold or given away personal and donated items, Miranda merchandise and props, and draft scripts from Haters Back Off.
-In 2015, Ballinger donated the funds raised to St. Jude Children’s Research Hospital, while in 2016, she donated to individual families struggling with the costs and burdens of their children's cancer treatments.
-From 2016 to 2018, she raised over $200,000; her 2019 fundraiser benefitted Children’s Hospital Los Angeles and Family Reach.
-In 2019, she joined The Game Theorists to raise more than $1.3 million dollars for St. Jude's.
-In 2020 she raised more than $223,000 from her birthday fundraiser, and in 2021 she raised $263,000.
+They have three children.